aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/rendering-task-sheet-view/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks supports rendering project tasks to a variety of formats, such as PDF.
+Aspose.Tasks for Java supports rendering project tasks to a variety of formats, such as PDF.
 Task sheets can be rendered using Aspose.Tasks' PresentationFormat.

 {{% /alert %}}